au5ton/KeilForDocker/README.md

     ![](images/install04.png)

 3. Open Terminal and execute the following to download the driver script from [scottyhardy/docker-wine](https://github.com/scottyhardy/docker-wine) on Github.
-This will put a script file named `docker-wine` into your home directory.
+This will put a script file named `docker-wine` into your home directory. _Do not delete this file!_

     **Run the following commands:**
     ```
     curl https://raw.githubusercontent.com/scottyhardy/docker-wine/master/docker-wine -o ~/docker-wine
+    ```
+    ```
     chmod +x ~/docker-wine
     ```